 If your Nest Thermostat is turned on but you can’t control it or it’s performing slow, try manually restarting it beginning with turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cord plugged into a wall charger or a computer.

-CAUTION: Do not try to restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t elaborate why, but if Nest Support says don’t do it, LISTEN TO THEM.)
+PLEASE READ: Do not try to restart your thermostat while it’s still connected to a computer for charging.
+(They didn’t elaborate why, but if Nest Support says don’t do it, DO NOT DO IT.)

 After approximately 10 minutes of charging, disconnect the Nest Thermostat from the USB cord.
 If the component has turned on while plugged in, power it off and then turn it back on again, manually restarting the Nest.
-Once it has completely restarted, plug it back in to reach full charge.
-After another 60 minutes of charging, detach the Nest Thermostat and reconnect it to its base.
+Once it has completely restarted, plug it back in to complete charging.
+After about 60 minutes of charging, detach the Nest Thermostat and reconnect it to its base.

-If you have tried both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in reinforcements.
+If you have tried both of these processes and the Nest Thermostat is still having issues, you will need to bring in some experts.
 Enter us!
-If Teays Valley Service Experts Heating & Air Conditioning installed your Nest Thermostat, please feel free to call us at 304-760-5088 or schedule an appointment online.
-If your Nest Thermostat was not put in by Teays Valley Service Experts Heating & Air Conditioning, please reach out to Nest Support here.
+If Teays Valley Service Experts put in your Nest Thermostat, please feel free to call us at 304-760-5088 or schedule an appointment online.

-Also, do not let this issue worry you about your Nest’s reliability.
-By owning and properly using Nest, your thermostat is actually saving money for you every day.
-When set it up correctly, Nest intelligently learns your lifestyle, then adapts your heating and cooling use to optimize energy savings every day, which typically results in payback within a year.
+Also, do not let this incident scare you about your Nest’s reliability.
+By owning and properly utilizing Nest, your thermostat is actually saving money for you every day.
+When set it up properly, Nest intelligently learns your lifestyle, then adapts your heating and cooling use to optimize energy savings every day, which typically results in payback within a year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the leading investments in your home that you can make.